Strangers in “our own country”, No Sugar by Dr Jennifer Minter

 Literacy levels are very low: sub-standard education

 Joe Millimurra tries to read “falteringly”.
 Mary probably can’t read and gives Joe’s letter to Cissie who has been going to school in Northam.
 Mr Neal forbids books at the Settlement; but the sister wonders whether the bible would be classified as a book.
 Neal is contemptuous of “do gooders” Mr Neal is adamant that no books are needed – they have enough troublemakers.
 “A little knowledge is a dangerous thing” (90).
 Neal intimidates Sister and suggests she takes a transfer to Mulla Bulla on the edge of the Gibson desert.
 (90) She also wants to set up a library.
 They often cannot read the official papers that they are forced to sign; clearly, their ignorance is exploited.

 Cultural beliefs and stories: different histories

-Davis includes many indigenous terms to show how they relate to land and to show their awareness of the country; their dependence on nature and wildlife and their separate histories.
-The aboriginal stories are relegated to second place; they are subordinate to the pioneering myths of settlement.
-Davis suggests that the focus of Australian pride centres around the achievements of the pioneers.
+Davis includes many indigenous terms to show how they relate to land and to show their awareness of the country, their daily-life dependence on nature and wildlife and their separate histories.
+At this time, the aboriginal stories are relegated to second place; they are subordinate to the pioneering myths of settlement.
+Davis suggests that Australian pride revolves around the achievements of the pioneers.
 (9.)
-Evidently they faced dangers from the aborigines who are dancing the “wetjala’s” tune.
+Evidently they faced dangers from the aborigines who are dancing to the “wetjala’s” tune.

 Comparative versions of history